marek-miotelka/dc-cms/apps/api-server/src/content-manager/collections/README.md

 3. Handle relation cleanup when deleting records
 4. Use proper error handling for collection operations
 5. Implement proper access control for collection operations
+6. Use the query system for efficient data retrieval
+7. Leverage the hierarchical system for structured content

 ## Error Handling